 The remaining assertions of the informal model have been translated into constraints on the system transform.
-Assertion (1) (authorization) corresponds directly to access secure, assertion (6) to translation secure, and assertions (8)-(10) (setting, downgrading, and releasing) correspond respectively to set secure, downgrade secure, and release secure.
+Assertion (1) {authorization) corresponds directly to access secure, assertion (6) to translation secure, and assertions (8)-(10) (setting, downgrading, and releasing) correspond respectively to set secure, downgrade secure, and release secure.
 Set secure restricts the permission to set device classifications and user role sets to security officers and restricts permission to set a user's current role to himself or a security officer.
-Downgrade secure contains an exception for \hat{u}s so that a user is not prohibited from lowering the current level of his output device.
+Downgrade secure contains an exception for \hat{u}s , so that a user is not prohibited from lowering the current level of his output device.
 The formal statement of release secure makes explicit the requirement that, once released, a message cannot have its type or releaser field altered.

 Assertions (3) and (5) correspond to copy secure and CCR secure.
 The definition of copy secure actually covers parts of both assertion 3 and assertion 4 because output devices are treated as containers.
-So, if entity x receives information from an object y, $CE(x) \ge CE(y)$ (assertion 3), and if an output container o receives information from entity x, $CE(o) \ge CE(x)$ (assertion 4).
-CCR secure corresponds to assertion 5, under the interpretation that having access to an entity is ACM Transactions on Computer Systems, Vol. 2, No. 3, August 1984. significant only if that entity is a contributing factor in the potential modification of another entity.
+So, if entity x receives information from an object y, $CE(x) \ll CE(y)$ (assertion 3), and if an output container o receives information from entity x, $CE(o) \ll CE(x)$ (assertion 4).
+CCR secure corresponds to assertion 5, under the interpretation that having access to an entity is significant only if that entity is a contributing factor in the potential modification of another entity.